-There has been a number of research studies done on the benefits of using hypnotherapy for IBS (Irritable bowel syndrome) and in short, although no one can truly say why it works, but the studies are clearly showing that for IBS symptoms both physically and emotionally, hypnosis works wonders.
+There have been several research studies done on the benefits of using hypnotherapy for IBS (Irritable bowel syndrome).
+Although no one can truly say why it works, the studies are clearly showing that for IBS symptoms both physically and emotionally, hypnosis works wonders.

 In fact, the evidence is so convincing that IBS symptoms respond to particularly well to hypnosis, that Adriane Fugh-Berman, MD, chair of the National Women’s Health Network in Washington, D.C., says that hypnosis should be the treatment of choice for severe cases of IBS.